We’ve been huge fans of Xterra every since we started doing triathlon back in the early 2000’s.

-In addition to wetsuits, Xterra makes a line of high-end speedsuits as well as other gear such as triathlon bags.
-In the end, though it is best known for its line of wetsuits that are generally recognized as very competitive and good quality — here is the lowdown, as well as some great discounts on Xterra wetsuits using our code (EBOOK).
+In addition to wetsuits, Xterra makes a line of high-end speedsuits as well as other gear such as swim goggles.
+In the end, though it is perhaps best known for its line of wetsuits that are generally recognized as very competitive and good quality — here is the lowdown, as well as some great discounts on Xterra wetsuits using our code (EBOOK).

-A relatively recent addition to the Xterra lineup is the Vengeance wetsuit, a suit that is still high-end but roughly $100 less than the all-out Vendetta suit.
+The top wetsuit in the Xterra lineup is the Vengeance wetsuit, a suit that is decidedly high-end with excellent quality and paneling.
+We consider it one of the best wetsuits on the market for long races.
 The biggest difference is in design, where the Vengeance is much more focused on giving swimmers a “downhill” swim feel.
-The legs have thicker 5mm neoprene, while the chest and upper is a thinner 3mm thickness (to compare, on the Vendetta, you get 5mm thickness the entire way through).
+The legs have thicker 5mm neoprene, while the chest and upper is a thinner 3mm thickness (to compare, some of the other high-end wetsuits on the market give you 5mm thickness the entire way through).
 That will make your legs more buoyant than your upper, providing more of a balanced distribution of flotation.
 Because your legs are more dense, they require more support than your air-filled top.

-The Vortex 3 is a more budget friendly mid-range suit.
+The Vortex is a more budget friendly mid-range suit.
 While it still maintains the same 5mm front and 3mm back panel thicknesses as Xterra’s higher end offerings, it uses a generic brand of neoprene instead of premium #39 neoprene.
 Also, a simpler, 2-panel arm is used instead of the anatomical 6 panel arm found on the Vendetta and Vector suits.
 As with the Vector, it can be purchased in either full sleeve or sleeveless models.
 The Vortex embodies what Xterra is known for by many in the sport — good, mid level wetsuits.
 It has stiff competition at this price point from offerings such as the Sonar by Orca, a very good all-around suit that can be had for under $300 when discounted.
 While most large wetsuit makers have quality offerings at this price point, suits like the Vortex should be considered if you are weighing all the options.
-You can get 50% off a new Vortex by using our code, ‘EBOOK’, when checking out at Xterra’s online store at www.xterrawetsuits.com.
-That discount will make this a $200 wetsuit, very comparable with entry-level wetsuits even though the Vortex is a decided step up.
+You can get up to 50% off a new Vortex by using our code, ‘EBOOK’, when checking out at Xterra’s online store at www.xterrawetsuits.com.
+That kind of discount will make this a $250 wetsuit, very comparable with entry-level wetsuit pricing even though the Vortex is a decided step up.
 We did an Orca Sonar review in the event you wanted to compare it to the Vortex.